NoyOved/TomerTentsWebsite/README.md

 # Website Development-TomerTents Website
-This is a website we created for TomerTents business which offers rental services.
+This is a website we created for TomerTents business which offers rental services

 created by Noy Oved & Siel Farage